in-der-kothe/exactly-once-semantics/README.md

 How can we make sure, the we exactly will transfer 1000€ (in 1000 Transactions)?

+TODO: add here with what branch to proceed. should be the retry branch. but it we would call him that way, it will reveal what happens.... decide that on your own.
+I could think that a name would be: do-not-pay-to-less

+Then the next one, avoid-paying-twice (for the brach where the script add idempotence keys) The the next one, paying-exactly-one

+I must say, that i like the name (while i writing them). they does not reveal the solution, but the intention. and the last one mimics the complete workshop name.

 [^1]: IntelliJ - this should work out-of-the-box\
 VS Code - you need this plugin: [Humao Rest Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client)